danbernier/korgnano/README.md

 ## `TODO`

 * ~~Support momentary mode for the buttons.~~
-* Get the LED lights working.
+* ~~Get the LED lights working.
 I _think_ I need to send control messages back to the kontrol2, but I'm not sure.
 I'm still experimenting.
-I've [asked Korg for the details](https://twitter.com/danbernier/status/701535226707779585), maybe I'll get lucky.
+I've [asked Korg for the details](https://twitter.com/danbernier/status/701535226707779585), maybe I'll get lucky.~~
-* Support the track, cycle, playback, etc buttons.
+* ~~Support the track, cycle, playback, etc buttons.~~
 * Maybe add configurable range mapping: instead of 0..127, maybe -1..1, or 0..100, or 0..1, or 0..360, or whatever.
+* Add event hooks: onSolo1(), onPlay()...
 * Support the NanoKey2, and maybe the NanoPad2.
 * Add examples, javadoc, a downloadable .zip, a gh-pages branch, etc.
 * Register with Processing.org.